agustinarroyo05/bankledger/README.md

 Open a terminal in project root directory and run
 >docker compose  up -d

 >mvn spring-boot:run

-Now you can call this three apis:
+Now you can call these three apis:

 POST localhost:8080/accounts
 POST localhost:8080/transactions